 Financial Liabilities at Amortized Cost.
 This is the category most relevant to the Company.
 After initial recognition, loans and borrowings are subsequently measured at amortized cost using the EIR method.
-Gains and losses are recognized in the interim consolidated statements of comprehensive income when the liabilities are derecognized as well as through the EIR amortization process.
+Gains and losses are recognized in the consolidated statements of comprehensive income when the liabilities are derecognized as well as through the EIR amortization process.

 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included as finance costs in the interim consolidated statement of comprehensive income.
+The EIR amortization is included as finance costs in the consolidated statement of comprehensive income.

-As at September 30, 2022 and December 31, 2021, the Company's trade and other payables (excluding statutory payables), loans payable, lease liabilities and cash bond deposits are classified under this category.
+As at December 31, 2022 and 2021, the Company's trade and other payables (excluding statutory payables), loans payable, lease liabilities and cash bond deposits are classified under this category.

-The Company has no financial liabilities at FVTPL and derivatives designated as hedging instruments in an effective hedge as at September 30, 2022 and December 31, 2021.
+The Company has no financial liabilities at FVTPL and derivatives designated as hedging instruments in an effective hedge as at December 31, 2022 and 2021.